Mainland China reports 119 new coronavirus cases, down from day earlier

 The number of deaths rose by 38 to bring the total mainland China death toll to 2,981 by March 3.

-Hubei province, the epicenter of the outbreak, reported 37 new deaths and 115 new cases on Tuesday.
+Hubei province, the epicentre of the outbreak, reported 37 new deaths and 115 new cases on Tuesday.